Tax-free cash protection on transfer - some common questions

 - 'Same time' doesn't mean funds have to transfer on the same day, so long as the transfers are obviously meant to be part of the same transaction.

-- All of the scheme benefits have to be transferred - a partial transfer doesn't protect tax-free cash.
+- All of the scheme benefits have to be transferred.
+A partial transfer doesn't protect tax-free cash.

-- The member has protected tax-free cash.
+- The individual has protected tax-free cash.

 - The existing scheme must be winding up.